MidCoard/FocessSocket/README.md

-# FocessSocket - A Socket Implement for Focess
+# FocessSocket - A Communication API Based on Socket

 This API is used to communicate with other framework for Focess.
 I made this API public because communication in this API is really easy.